Today in our hands-on Theragun Elite review, we’re going to find out whether Theragun’s second most powerful gun really lives up to its name.

 It’s still the simple push and pull, but it feels more solid compared to what we have seen from other brands.
 There are two metal ball bearings that click into the attachment making it more stable.

 A lot of these other devices have plastic tips that with time could easily wear out.

-Another great thing is that these attachments will fit on all 4th generation Theraguns.
+Another great thing is that these attachments will fit on all 4th and 5th generation Theraguns.

 Big means heavy, right?
-Surprisingly, Elite weighs the same as the smaller Prime – 2.2lbs.
+Surprisingly, Elite weighed the same as the smaller Prime on our scale – 2.2lbs.
 This is standard weight for most massage guns in its category.
 Not too heavy, and just enough to feel like a serious device.

 Amplitude or sometimes called stroke length, is how far the head travels back and forth to give you the percussions.
 It determines how deep into the muscle the massage gets.